sononix/revealjs-jade/README.md

 # reveal.js [![Build Status](https://travis-ci.org/hakimel/reveal.js.png?branch=master)](https://travis-ci.org/hakimel/reveal.js)

 A framework for easily creating beautiful presentations using HTML.
 [Check out the live demo](http://lab.hakim.se/reveal-js/).
-This is a fork but using Jade as the
+This is a fork but using Jade as the templating language.

+All templates can be found in the jade folder and changes to slide should be made there.

 ```html
 sudo git clone https://github.com/sononix/revealjs-jade.git